paakowamoquandoh/tailor-shop/README.md

-# tailor-shop
-An ecommerce web app made with javascript
+# E-commerce - shopping cart app component made to enable a user to add itmes to cart